Sainya-Rakshatam-Submission/secure-login/README.md

 # Secure Login Challenge
-This project addresses all the web vulnerabilities and implements login system in a securely way
+This project addresses all the web vulnerabilities and implements login system in a secure way
 ## **Hosting Guide**

 ### 1. Download the code